Office for Ageing Well

 Further information for South Australian seniors is available on the sa.gov.au website.

-Office for the Ageing is committed to genuine and effective community engagement.
+Office for Ageing Well is committed to genuine and effective community engagement.
 Effective engagement with older people involves actively listening and genuinely responding to what matters to them most.
 It is open, inclusive and supports a dynamic dialogue between government and the community.
 Engagement is not only about giving older people a voice, it is about ensuring older people are valued and respectfully included in the decisions that ultimately affect them.
 It is about building genuine partnerships with older people to benefit them, the work that we do and the community we live in.

 State-wide conversation with older South Australians